AaronAlemi/codepath-prework/README.md

 ![](LoseGame.gif)

-Shows what heppens when you lose the game
+Shows what happens when you lose the game

 ![](TimeOut.gif)